-The Corporation, through one or more of its indirectly owned subsidiaries, is party to employment agreements with each of the NEOs.
+The Corporation, through one or more of its indirectly owned subsidiaries, is party to employment agreements with each of the NEOs, except Messrs.
+Gandur and Lewis.
+The employment agreements of Messrs.
+Gandur and Lewis concluded during 2020.

 The employment agreements are for an indefinite period subject to termination by either party on advance notice.
-In the case of Messrs.
-Gandur and Querio, nine months' notice is required.
-In the case of Messrs.
-Lewis and McPhee, three months' notice is required.
+In the case of Mr. Querio, nine months' notice is required.
+In the case of Mr. McPhee and Ms. Rosebush, three months' notice is required, consistent with the requirements of the employment laws of Switzerland.
 The employment agreements also provide for accident insurance, as well as providing for discretionary annual bonuses.
 See the section entitled Statement of Executive Compensation - Compensation Discussion and Analysis - Determination of Executive Compensation Components.